Silo Internal Linking

 Absolute URLs need to be used for external/outbound links as they need to contain the domain of the external website.

-There’s no set amount of internal links per post and no maximum.
+There’s no set amount of links per post and no maximum.
 However, being moderate in internal link placement is very important.

 What is the difference between silos and categories?